sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Guidance
   - Importance
 * - You must control all of your policies and standard operating procedures.
-  - This may include measures like restricting edit access to relevant documents, and recording acceptance of policies for all TRE operators
+  - This may include measures like restricting edit access to relevant documents, and recording acceptance of policies for all TRE operators.
   - Mandatory
 * - You should use codified change processes when altering your policies and standard operating procedures.
   -
   - Recommended
 * - You could use version control to track changes to their policies and processes.
-  - Version control includes recording dates of changes, person responsible for carrying out changes, and summary of changes
+  - Version control includes recording dates of changes, person responsible for carrying out changes, and summary of changes.
   - Optional
 ```